-- Theft of School / pupil / employee's property - Falsification of documents, records, claims whether for personal gain or not, to include, but not restricted to deliberately destroying or mutilating records, altering/erasing or adding to entries without legitimate reason - Fraud or Corrupt Practices - Failure to disclose, if asked, criminal convictions not exempt under the terms of the Rehabilitation of Offenders Act 1975 and Amendment 2013 - Withholding significant and relevant information, if asked, that the School could have reasonably required the employee to have disclosed including information which may bring into question the Employee's suitability to work with children and/or young people and/or in a School setting and/or which may bring the School into disrepute - Breaking statutory provisions that would render the Governing Body or Kent County Council liable to prosecution.
+- Theft - Falsification of documents, records, claims whether for personal gain or not, to include, but not restricted to deliberately destroying or mutilating records, altering/erasing or adding to entries without legitimate reason

+- Fraud or Corrupt Practices - Failure to disclose, if asked, criminal convictions not exempt under the terms of the Rehabilitation of Offenders Act 1975 and Amendment 2013 - Withholding significant and relevant information, if asked, that the School could have reasonably required the employee to have disclosed including information which may bring into question the Employee's suitability to work with children and/or young people and/or in a School setting and/or which may bring the School into disrepute - Breaking statutory provisions that would render the Governing Body/Trust or the Local Authority liable to prosecution.

-Conduct giving rise to a child protection issue
+Conduct giving rise to a child protection / safeguarding issue

-- Inappropriate or sexual relationship with a pupil - Contact / communication with a pupil in person or via phone / text / online of an inappropriate nature and / or content - Act of sexual misconduct by an employee where that misconduct could have a detrimental impact on students or on the employee's position within the School - Misuse of the ICT to view or distribute obscene, pornographic, defamatory or otherwise unacceptable material - Inappropriate physical contact or restraint of a pupil - Persistent and significant failure to exercise proper control or supervision of pupils. - Inappropriate conduct towards children including serious and persistent acts of harassment, bullying and victimisation of pupils - Where a prohibition order has been issued by the Disclosure and Barring Service or Teaching Regulation Agency or the employee has been disqualified in accordance with The Childcare (Disqualification) Regulations 2009 - Any referral, made to, or any, investigation or proceedings undertaken by the DBS, Teaching Regulation Agency or other agencies regarding child protection / safeguarding concerns relating to the Employee
+- Inappropriate or sexual relationship with a pupil / minor - Contact / communication with a pupil / minor in person or via phone / text / online of an inappropriate nature and / or content - Act of sexual misconduct by an Employee where that misconduct could have a detrimental impact on pupils or on the Employee's position within the School - Misuse of the ICT to view or distribute any form of obscene, pornographic, defamatory or otherwise unacceptable material - Inappropriate physical contact or restraint of a pupil / minor - Acts of inappropriate or improper behaviour concerning a pupil - Persistent and / or significant failure to exercise proper control or supervision of pupils. - Inappropriate conduct towards a child or children including serious and / or persistent acts of harassment, bullying and victimisation or actions causing emotional or psychological harm to a pupil or pupils - Where a Prohibition Order has been issued by the Disclosure and Barring Service or Teaching Regulation Agency or the employee has been disqualified in accordance with The Childcare (Disqualification) Regulations 2018 - Any referral, made to, or any, Investigation or proceedings undertaken by the DBS, Teaching Regulation Agency or other agencies regarding child protection / safeguarding concerns relating to the Employee - Significant and / or persistent failure to observe appropriate staff / pupil boundaries